sisby-folk/surveyor/README.md

 Also tune into `TerrainUpdated`, `StructuresAdded`, `LandmarksAdded` to add to your render queues.<br/>
 These fire whenever the client player should see something new (usually via exploration).<br/>
-They can also fire before `ClientPlayerLoad`, so skip these as the data will be rolled up in the load.
+They can also fire before `ClientPlayerLoad`, so let any of them create your map data.

 Tune into `LandmarksRemoved` as well but without a queue - just remove from your map/queue directly.